SpaceDoggo22/PlantCenter/README.md

 # PlantCenter
 Plant center will be a wifi controlled plant mini green house that can be scalable.
-The plant green house will eveantually include UV lights, Humidity sensor, and a Temperature sensor too!
+The plant green house will eveantually include UV lights, light sensor, humidity sensor, and a temperature sensor too!